 The moment your bicycle is hit by a car can be frightening.
 Bicyclists are especially vulnerable in accidents as they do not have the protection of an enclosed vehicle.
 While a car driver may walk away with no injuries at all after hitting a bicycle, a cyclist may suffer from fatal or permanently disabling injuries.
-In fact, according to the National Highway Traffic Safety Administration (NHTSA), 857 cyclists died in crashes in 2018 alone.
-Accidents are largely avoidable if car drivers follow the rules of the road and look for cyclists when they turn.
-If you suffered serious injuries due to a careless or reckless car driver, you could potentially sue and recover compensation.
 However, knowing what to do if you are in a bicycle accident can be crucial for protecting your legal rights and maximizing your chances of receiving compensation.
 The Fletcher Law Office is here for you.
-Contact us today for a complimentary consultation at (816) 631-2868.
+Contact our Austin bicycle accident lawyers today for a complimentary consultation at (816) 631-2868.
 A member of our team can help you understand all of your legal options and next best steps.

 Protecting Your Rights at the Bicycle Accident Scene